standard-for-public-code/standard-for-public-code/README.md

         weasyprint
 ```

-Using Jekyll, [Weasyprint](https://weasyprint.org/) and [QPDF](https://github.com/qpdf/qpdf) the file `standard-print.html` can be converted to a nice looking PDF along with other release files.
+The file `standard-print.html` can be converted to a nice looking PDF, along with the other release files, using:

 ```bash
 script/pdf.sh